patternfly/patternfly/src/patternfly/components/OverflowMenu/docs/overflow-menu-group-types.md

-The action group consists a primary and secondary action.
+The action group consists of a primary and secondary action.
 Any additional actions are part of the overflow control dropdown.

 ### Overflow menu group types
 | Class | Applied to | Outcome |